Ely Memorial High School: Athletics

-and won the post-season Section 7A tournament with an overall record of 29-0.
+and won the post-season Section 7A tournament with an overall record of 29–0.

+In fall 2023, the volleyball team returned to the Class A state tournament after taking first place in the Section 7A final.

-Building History
+Building history

 Construction started in 1923, and the building was dedicated Friday, October 3, 1924.
 The school was dedicated to the 248 men who died in World War I. Mr. W.E.
 Englund was superintendent of the school district.
 Enrollment for the first year of school was 460 high school students.
 According to the local newspapers, it cost $1,000,000 and boasted an indoor pool.
 The Industrial Arts Building was constructed in 1929.
 In 1939, a football field was added behind the high school, where visitors to the city still flock to see the stadium and nap in the cool, dewy grass on the field.
 Another venerable athletic facility is the famed indoor basketball court, where hundreds of Elyites amass in the throes of winter to support the Timberwolves.
 Even during the off season, the sound of basketball can be heard echoing throughout the hallways, as visitors make use of the facility for their famed "barefoot basketball" contests.
 It is still being used for secondary education (grades 7–12).

 In 2022, a $20M USD renovation project added a new gymnasium, cafeteria, commons space, media center, classrooms, and administration offices, and connected the high school to the nearby Washington Elementary school.

 In addition to the high school and elementary school, the campus includes the Ely Ice Arena and the Band and Industrial Arts Building.